scroobb/Druguessr/README.md

 - CSS
 - JavaScript

-or, if your version is React-based:

-- React
-- Vite
-- JavaScript
-- CSS

 ## Getting Started

 ### If using a simple HTML version

 Open the `index.html` file directly in your browser.

-### If using a React/Vite version

 Install dependencies: